mvanthoor/rustic-book/src/faq.md

 And, one of the main reasons to avoid C or C++ when writing a *chess engine* specifically, isn't technical at all.
 In my case, it's personal.
 Everybody and their grandma, dog _and_ cat has a chess engine in C or C++ nowadays.
 I want mine to be written in a different language.

 Preferably, that would be a language as fast as C or C++, but avoiding most or even all of the memory and thread unsafety issues.
-I've looked at different compiled languages such as C#, Go, Ada That is why I've chosen Rust.
+I've looked at different compiled languages such as C#, Go, Ada, and others.
+In the end I've chosen Rust.

 ## As fast as C, but completely safe?
 I wanna know!